wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 Interisland movements of woodland caribou in Newfoundland
 ================
 Quinn M.R.
-Webber<sup>1</sup>, Jack Hendrix<sup>1</sup>, Alec L.
+Webber<sup>1\*</sup>, Jack G. Hendrix<sup>1</sup>, Alec L.
 Robitaille<sup>2</sup>, Eric Vander Wal<sup>1,2</sup>
 <sup>1</sup>Cognitive and Behavioural Ecology Interdisciplinary Program,
-Memorial University of Newfoundland<sup>2</sup>; Department of Biology, Memorial University of Newfoundland, Canada.
+Memorial University of Newfoundland
+<sup>2</sup>Department of Biology, Memorial University of Newfoundland,

-## Abstract

-## Introduction
+Canada
+\*Corresponding author: Quinn M.R.
+Webber (<webber.quinn@gmail.com>)

-Caribou are exceptional swimmers.
+Caribou (*Rangifer tarandus*) are exceptional swimmers.
 Ample evidence exists that caribou swim in streams, rivers, and lakes during migration (Leblond et al. 2016) to avoid predators (Bergerud 1985) and access islands during calving (Bergerud et al. 1990).
 Despite a large number of coastal and island caribou herds, limited evidence exists suggesting that caribou swim in the ocean as readily as they swim in freshwater (see Table 1).
-A key exception is Peary caribou swimming up to 2.6km between the Queen Elizabeth Islands (Miller, 1995; Miller, 2002).
-For caribou living on small islands in the ocean, the same notions for why caribou swim in freshwater may also explain why caribou swim in the ocean (Leblond et al. 2016).
-Specifically, forage limitation (Miller, 2002) and predator avoidance (Jeffery et al. 2007) have been proposed as potential explanations.
+A key exception is Peary caribou swimming up to 2.6 km between the Queen Elizabeth Islands (Miller 1995; Miller 2002).
 Swimming for quadrupedal terrestrial mammals can be thought of as a set of trade-offs.
 Costs include high energy expenditure and risk of drowning.
 Specifically, even though caribou are adept swimmers, the energetic expenditure associated with swimming for quadrupedal mammals is significantly higher than walking or running (Fish 1993).
-Additionally, drowning is also possible (Miller & Gunn, 1985) although the proportion of caribou that die from drowning is unknown.
+Additionally, drowning is also possible (Miller & Gunn 1985) although the proportion of caribou that die from drowning is unknown.
 Swimming between islands or from the mainland to nearby islands can be beneficial.
-Among the most important benefits include avoiding predators and seeking under-foraged areas.
+Among the most important benefits are predator avoidance and seeking under-foraged areas.

+We describe visual observation of a single swimming event by a caribou in the North Atlantic Ocean.
+This observation led us to investigate the prevalence of swimming of GPS radio-collared caribou in the Fogo Island archipelago in Newfoundland, Canada.
+We posit two potential mechanisms explaining the trade-offs associated with swimming in the North Atlantic
+Ocean: forage limitation and the associated density-dependent habitat selection and predator avoidance.
+For caribou living on small islands in the ocean, the same notions for why caribou swim in freshwater may also explain why caribou swim in the ocean (Leblond et al. 2016).
+Specifically, forage limitation (Miller 2002) and predator avoidance (Jeffery et al. 2007) have been proposed as potential explanations.

+We observed one swimming event in the field as well as 86 remotely sensed swimming events from three individual caribou over a three-year period.
+In general, caribou swam more frequently to larger islands.
+Fogo, Perry, and Eastern Indian islands are the largest, and the most commonly occupied.
+While caribou often swim across streams, rivers, and lakes (Leblond et al. 2016), few observations exist of caribou swimming in the ocean (see Table 1).
+Of the existing or inferred observations of caribou swimming in the ocean, none appear to be as prolific as the number and frequency of swimming events we observed.
+We surmise that for caribou living on small islands, the primary drivers of swimming are likely related to forage limitation and predator avoidance.

+The Fogo Island archipelago is located in Newfoundland, Canada (49°N, 54°W), and comprises approximately ten islands.
+While Fogo Island is the largest island (237.71 km^2), the archipelago includes at least three larger islands: Western Indian (77.6 km2), Eastern Indian (38.7 km2) and Change (XX km2) Islands, as well as numerous smaller islands, including Blundon’s (1.18 km2), North Long (1.01 km2), South Long (0.48 km2), Kate’s (1.64 km2), and Brother’s (1.59 km2) Islands (see Figure 1).
+All islands in the Fogo Island archipelago consist largely of coniferous and mixed forests of balsam fir (Abies balsamea), black spruce (Picea mariana), and white birch (Betula payrifera) as well as bogs, lakes, lichen and rocky barrens.

+Caribou were introduced to Fogo Island (n = 26 animals introduced between 1964–67) and Change Island (n = 5 animals introduced in 1964) from the main Island of Newfoundland as part of a series of translocations and introductions throughout the province (Bergerud & Mercer 1989).
+While caribou populations are in decline throughout Canada (Festa-Bianchet et al. 2011), as well as in Newfoundland (Bastille-Rousseau et al. 2013), the Fogo Island herd has not declined to the same extent and currently consists of approximately 300 animals (Newfoundland and Labrador Wildlife Division, unpublished data).

+In Newfoundland, wolves (Canis lupus) are extirpated, so coyotes (Canis latrans) and black bears (Ursus americanus) are the primary predators of caribou (Bastille-Rousseau et al. 2016).
+Coyotes and black bears are responsible for the majority of mortalities for neonate caribou calves (Bastille-Rousseau et al. 2016), although predation can still occur after the calving period (Lewis & Mahoney 2014).
+However, on Fogo Island, coyotes are the only predator of caribou.

+We fitted 29 (n = 15 in 2016; n = 14 in 2017) adult female caribou on
+Fogo Island (n = 25) and Western Indian Island (n = 4) with GPS collars (1240g, GPS 4400M; Lotek Wireless Inc., Newmarket, Ontario, Canada).
+Collars were deployed on individual caribou for two years and collars were redeployed on the same individuals for the duration of our study.
+Collars were programmed to collect relocation fixes every 2 hours.
+All animal capture and handling procedures were consistent with the American Society of Mammologists guidelines (Sikes & Gannon 2011) and were approved by Memorial University Animal Use Protocol No. 20152067.
+During routine fieldwork on May 30, 2017, we observed an unmarked male caribou swim between Perry and Eastern Indian Islands, a swim of at least 470m which took ~9 minutes (~52m/minute).
+To determine the prevalence of ocean swimming for the Fogo Island caribou herd, we queried nearly 200,000 GPS relocations from 26/29 collared adult female caribou between April 2016 and March 2019.
+We determined all instances of individual caribou moving between islands.
+We restricted the GPS dataset to the ice-free months of the year (beginning of April to end of November) and we assumed caribou swam in the ocean between islands when consecutive relocation fixes, i.e., 2 hour intervals, were located on different islands.
+For each swimming event, we identified the origin island, the terminal island, and the duration of time spent on the terminal island before swimming again.

 Forage limitation could explain movement between islands.
 Forage scarcity has been proposed as a potential reason why caribou move